pschool-in/curriculum/content/grammar/new-topics/adjective-3.md

 The lion is a *big* animal.
 The Rhinoceros is *bigger* than lion.
 The elephant is the *biggest* of three animals.
+I am a *lazy* person in my family.
+My brother is *lazier* than me.
+My dad is the *laziest* among all three.
 ```
 ```
 Suhani is a *clever* girl.
 Geeta is *cleverer* than Suhani.
 Sita is the *cleverest* of all three.
+English exam was *difficult* this year.
+Social exam was *more difficult* than English.
+Math exam was *the most difficult* of all subjects.
 ```

 ```
 Krishna is a *tall* boy.
 Hari is *taller* than Krishna.
 Mahesh is the *tallest* boy in the class.
+My mom is a *wise* member of the family.
+My dad is *wiser* than my mom.
+My grandmother is the *wisest* of all.
 ```

 ```
 Teju is an *active* girl.
 Laukya is *more active* than Teju.
 Padma is the *most active* girl among three.
+China is a *big* country.
+Canada is *bigger* than China.
+Russia is the *biggest* country.
 ```

 ```
 My room is *tidy*.
 My brother's room is *tidier than mine.
 My mother's room is the *tidiest* of all three.
+October is a *cold* month.
+November is *colder* than october.
+December is the *coldest* month of the year.
 ```

 ```
 March is a *hot* month.
 April is *hotter* than March.
 May is the *hottest* month of the year.
+Monkeys are *small* animals.
+Rabbits are *smaller* than monkeys.
+Ants are the *smallest* of all three.
 ```

 ```
 Lion is a *heavy* animal.
 Crocodile is *heavier* than lion.
 Elephant is the *heaviest* among all three.
+Deer is a *fast* animal.
+Leopard is *faster* than Deer.
+Cheetah is the *fastest* among all three.
 ```